claudiocapanema/fedpredict/README.md

 # Welcome to FedPredict
-## The first-ever Federated Learning plugin!
+## The first-ever plugin for Federated Learning!

 **FedPredict** is a Federated Learning (FL) plugin designed to enhance existing FL solutions without requiring additional training or computational overhead.
 It enables personalization in standard algorithms such as FedAvg and FedYogi, improving performance in heterogeneous environments.